SilenZcience/cat_win/DOCUMENTATION.md

 Display the Data of the given Files using a Byte View (Byte by Byte).
 The Visualization is displayed in a Scan Curve Pattern.
+The Width of the Pattern is determined by the Terminal Width with a Maximum of 256.
 The Byte View classifies Bytes into a small Number of Categories differentiated by Color:

 - ⬛:  0x00